MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-guest-assignment-failed.md

 # Code 57 - CM_PROB_GUEST_ASSIGNMENT_FAILED

-This function is reserved for system use.

-The device did not start because of a failure during device assignment.
+This Device Manager error message indicates that the device did not start because of a failure during device assignment.

 ## Error Code